Search Contextures Sites ![]()

-Examples of Excel List AutoFilter VBA programming, for use with the List AutoFilters found in named Excel tables (multiple allowed per worksheet).
+The following macros are for use with the filters in the heading cells of named Excel tables.
 Each named table is a ListObject, and has its own AutoFilter property.
+There can be multiple List AutoFilters on a single worksheet.

 Also see: Excel Worksheet AutoFilter VBA and Excel AutoFilter Basics